onefastsnail/mimmit-koodaa-redux-track/exercises/3/README.md

 ## Too easy?

-1. Create a new action, action creator, and reducer case to store the current time
+1. Create a new action, action creator, and reducer case to show the current time

 - Using an `setInterval` to `dispatch` an action with the current timestamp, maybe `Date.now()`?